 If you’re filing your immigration application from inside the United States, USCIS will be your main point of contact if you have questions about your case.
 USCIS encourages applicants to look online for case status updates and information before contacting a USCIS agent.
 You can also call the USCIS National Customer Service Center at 1-800-375-5283.

 If you’re filing your application from outside the United States, your point of contact depends on what stage your application is in.
 You may need to contact a USCIS service center or field office, the National Visa Center, or the U.S. embassy or consulate assigned to your case.
 You should usually contact the most recent government office that has provided an update to your application.
 You can contact the USCIS National Customer Service Center at 1-800-375-5283 and give the NVC a call at 1-603-334-0700.
 You can also retrieve the information of the U.S. embassy or consulate handling your case on the U.S. embassy website.

 If you have a case pending with USCIS outside normal processing times, you can submit a case inquiry to USCIS on its website.
 You will need to have your receipt number, A-number, the date you filed your application, the type of application you filed, and your email address on hand.

 If you have a case pending with the NVC outside the average processing time window, you can ask for a case update using the Ask NVC tool.
 You will need to enter your NVC case number or USCIS receipt number on the portal to submit your inquiry.

-It may also be useful to have a qualified immigration lawyer look into the delay on your behalf.
-You can access expert immigration lawyers for free or at a low cost on the USA.gov website to walk you through what may be behind the delay in processing your application.
+It may also be useful to have an experienced immigration lawyer look into the delay on your behalf.
+A good lawyer will be able to walk you through what may be behind the delay in processing your application.